-Where to start when the service you’re selling is traditionally noticed only when the supplier screws up?
-What to do when translators are themselves so shy and/or keen to stay out of the line of fire—or prone to navel-gazing rants when thrust into the spotlight?
+Where to start when the service we’re selling is traditionally noticed only when the supplier screws up?
+What to do when translators themselves are so aggressively shy and/or keen to stay out of the line of fire—or prone to navel-gazing rants when thrust into the spotlight?

 The original seven blogposts suggest some paths ahead based on insights gleaned at Seth Godin’s Ruckusmaker weekend in early 2015.
 Related writing can be found at the altMBA alum site (I took part in Seth’s first altMBA course in June-July 2015).